-10.11.1 Community and social infrastructure encompasses a range of community facilities including schools, community centres, libraries, health care facilities (considered separately in Policy DC 3), indoor sports facilities, cemeteries and arts and cultural facilities.
-Access to a wide range of good quality community facilities is identified as a key contributor to the health and well-being of people who live and work in the Borough and is one of the key objectives of the Draft Local Plan vision, aims and objectives (Section 2).
+10.11.1 Access to a wide range of good quality community facilities is identified as a key contributor to the health and well-being of people who live and work in the Borough and is one of the key objectives of the Local Plan vision, aims and objectives (Section 2).
 The timely provision and upgrading of facilities is required to ensure Darlington's future growth brings more prosperity, safety, sustainability and inclusiveness and maintains and improves health and well-being.